-Read on to learn all about ovulation and know when you’re at peak fertility.
+Read on to learn all about 10 different ovulation symptoms, plus learn when you’re at peak fertility.

 What is Ovulation & How Long Does Ovulation Last?

 So before we go into the signs of ovulation, it helps to know what ovulation actually is.
 So, what does ovulating mean?
 Every month, your body goes through a rhythmical cycle that is quite miraculous.

 On Day 1 of your period, your estrogen and progesterone levels are low, which stimulates the pituitary gland to produce FSH, or follicle stimulating hormone.
 FSH stimulates the growth of ovarian follicles, the fluid-filled sacs that contain your eggs.